A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Discussion

 \subsection{Limitations}

-Despite our rigorous process to identify and characterize mixed-initiative visual analytics systems, there are limitations to our results.
-First and foremost, we wish to articulate that the notion of humans and computers (whether taking the form of an \acro{AI} agent or not) is a broad and longstanding topic.
-With our focus being on \emph{mixed-initiative} systems only, we limited our analysis to only papers that self-identify as such.
-We acknowledge that there exist papers that employ mixed-initiative approaches without the use of this specific term that were left out of our Phase 2 review.
-With the broader ideation in Phase 1, we believe we have uncovered the core characteristics of mixed-initiative systems such as the level of automation, motivation for taking a mixed-initiative approach, and task allocation dynamics between humans and \acro{AI}.
-The narrow focus on mixed-initiative systems, however, hindered our ability to uncover temporal patterns on how human-\acro{AI} teaming for visual data analysis has evolved over the years.
-Finally, while we believe we have uncovered the core characteristics of mixed-initiative visual analytics, we do not claim for our codebook to enumerate the entire design space at a granular level.
-For example, while there is no item as ``faster than \acro{AI} alone'' under \leavevmode{\textbf{{impact of adopting a mixed-initiative approach}}} (Table \ref{tab:mi-impact}), we believe there is space for such systems in the future.
+Despite our rigorous review process, our study has several limitations.
+Because we focused specifically on \emph{mixed-initiative} systems, we included only papers that explicitly self-identify using this term, potentially excluding relevant work that employs mixed-initiative approaches without this label.
+Although the broader ideation in Phase 1 helped uncover core characteristics such as levels of automation, motivations for adopting mixed-initiative approaches, and task allocation dynamics between humans and \acro{AI}, this narrow scope limited our ability to analyze temporal trends in human-\acro{AI} teaming for visual data analysis.
+Finally, while our codebook captures key dimensions of mixed-initiative visual analytics, it does not enumerate the entire design space at a fine-grained level.
+For example, there is currently no item such as ``faster than \acro{AI} alone'' under \leavevmode{\textbf{{impact of adopting a mixed-initiative approach}}}, though such systems may emerge in future work.